drew-abbo/mcfunc_compiler/README.md

 MCFunc is a language and compiler for Minecraft Java Edition data packs.
-MCFunc offers major improvements on the vanilla `.mcfunction` syntax in an attempt to make the data pack creation process easier, faster, more modular, and less bug-prone.
+MCFunc offers major improvements on the vanilla `.mcfunction` syntax in an attempt to make the data pack creation process easier, faster, more modular, less verbose, and less bug-prone.

 <details open><summary>Table of Contents</summary>